 Jessica Timman Schwefel, Voice

 Dr. Timman has performed three seasons with the Madison Bach Musicians, performing solo and choral parts for the St. Matthew Passion and cantatas BWV4, 106, and 196.
 With the Madison Bach Musicians, she appeared on a "A Baroque Christmas" episode airing of "University of the Air" on Wisconsin Public Radio's Ideas Network.
 Dr. Timman's singing has also been heard on other WPR programs such as "On Higher Ground" and "The Midday."
-Dr. Timman has been the alto soloist for the Mozart Requiem, Bach Magnificat, Telemann, Der Tag des Gerichts, Saint-Saens Christmas Oratorio, and de Falla’s El Amor Brujo.
-As an active recitalist, she most recently performed a recital featuring contemporary American Composers and was a Guest Artist at the University of Wisconsin-Eau Claire.
+Dr. Timman has been the alto soloist for the Mozart Requiem, Bach Magnificat, Telemann Der Tag des Gerichts, Saint-Saens Christmas Oratorio, and de Falla’s El Amor Brujo.
+As an active recitalist, she also performed a recital featuring contemporary American Composers and was a Guest Artist at the University of Wisconsin-Eau Claire.
 Jessica is an active promoter of music by the composer Paul Bowles.
 She has produced a critical edition of Bowles’s unpublished songs, presented lectures about Bowles’s musical output, and performed many of his works.
-For more information about Paul Bowles, please visit paulbowles.org.

 Dr. Timman holds a Doctor of Musical Arts Degree in Voice Performance with a minor in Opera Production, which was under the direction of her renowned teacher, Julia Faulkner.
 Jessica has been the recipient of numerous awards including the Voice Excellence Wisconsin Distinguished Graduate Fellowship, Opera Props award, and Dara Welty Memorial Award at UW.
-She received 2nd place in the Graduate division during the Regional NATS Competition in 2007.
 Jessica graduated magna cum laude from the University of Wisconsin-Eau Claire with a Bachelors degree in Music Education and summa cum laude from the University of Wisconsin-Madison with a Master of Musical Arts Degree in Voice Performance.

-Dr. Timman has over eleven years of teaching experience at such institutions as the University of Wisconsin, Madison Academy of Music, A Step Above Dance and Music Studio, and UW Summer Music Clinic.
+Dr. Timman has over eleven years of teaching experience and also teaches privately out of her home studio in the Madison area, The Timman Music Studio.
+She also has experience teaching at such institutions as the University of Wisconsin-Madison Academy of Music, A Step Above Dance and Music Studio, and UW Summer Music Clinic.
 Jessica's students have received music scholarships, have been accepted into the Madison Opera Internship Program, consistently earn top ratings at contests, are regularly accepted into honors choirs, perform lead roles in musicals, and are active musicians in the Madison community.